sharpsports/sharpsports-mobile-link/README.md

 stack. `onLoading` and `onLoadingDismiss` are optional, if you wish to use a custom loading/transition screen, but operate in a similar way.

+There's also an optional `onError` callback, which you can use to inform your users that something went wrong.

 App.js
 ```js
   import React from 'react';